JLefebvre55/Coursera-DeepLearning/notes/Learning.md

 Forward - compute the output

 Backward - compute partial derivatives of cost relative to cost and perform gradient descent.
-This is done via the `chain rule` - how does the output vector change with respect to the final hidden layer's parameters, that layer to the previous, etc.
+This is done via the `chain rule` - how does the output vector change with respect to the final hidden layer's parameters, that layer to the previous, etc. See [Gradient Descent](#algorithmsstrategies).

 ## Algorithms/Strategies

-Gradient Descent: alteration of parameters `w` and `b` to minimize the cost function `C(w,b)` by changing each component of `w|b` according to the partial derivative of `C` with respect to the component.
+**Gradient Descent**: alteration of parameters `w` and `B` to minimize the cost function $C(\omega,\Beta)$ by changing each component of `w|b` according to the partial derivative of `C` with respect to the component.
 ## Supervised Learning

 TODO.